Raja Bhoja (राजा भोज), the Architect par Excellence

 Just imagine a million piece 3D jigsaw puzzle which one has to piece together.
 Now imagine that some of the pieces could weigh as much as a tonne or even more!
 And lastly you do not have a finished picture to refer to.
 Did I hear someone say archaeology is a cakewalk??

-As per Shri K K Muhammed, the restoration of any monument can happen only after understanding the architecture style prevalent in the time and location of its original construction.
+As per Shri K K Muhammed, the restoration of any monument can happen only after understanding the temple history and the architecture style prevalent in the time and location of its original construction.
 In this case, the plans were all ‘written’ on the rocks around the temple and of course the base document to go to was the treatise on architecture and iconography written by Raja Bhoja himself, the Samarangana-Sutradhara.
 Obviously one must study and understand all the 83 chapters of this treatise before making restoration plans.

 Before that one had to be an expert in the Sanskrit language.
 Most of these documents and inscriptions are in Sanskrit, the language of the learned at that time.

-Some standards may be applied in understanding a Hindu temple structure.
+As per temple history of India some standards may be applied in understanding a Hindu temple structure.
 Temples are supposed to mimic a human body.
 Where the base is the feet , the side vertical walls are the legs, the Shikhara (rectilinear or curvilinear tower) the body and finally the kalasha ( the head).

 As part of restoration, new stones had to be carved in place of missing stones but had to be left bare as per world heritage policies on monument restoration.
 One of the pillars was missing and a 12-tonne stone was sourced from Agra and best masons were put to work to make it match the original.
 One wonders how did people lift such heavy stones when Bhojeshwar was originally built.